westinm01/The_Arena_Game/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include

  > * Why is it important or interesting to you?

+ > We decided to create an RPG game not only because it would be a fun experience, but it would also give us the space to play around with and incorporate some of the concepts which we have been learning during the course of this class.

  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description

+ > This project will be written in C++, and will include a database system for generating enemy types, characters, weapons, and abilities.

  > * What will be the input/output of your project?

+ > This will be a turn-based RPG-style game where the player is given a prompt and is tasked with deciding what to do next within the battle.
+Depending on what the player decides to do, the game will react accordingly to their decision until either the player or enemy has been defeated.

  > * What are the two design patterns you will be using?
 For each design pattern you must explain in 4-5 sentences:
  >   * Why you picked this pattern and what feature you will implement with it
  >   * What problem you anticipate encountering when implementing your project that you will solve using the design pattern